daveyarwood/vim-alda/README.md

 A plugin for Vim providing support for editing and playing [Alda][alda] scores.

+> **This plugin currently will only work on Neovim.**
+>
+> It ought to be easy to make it work with Vim, too.
+I am looking into this.

 ## Features

 * Syntax highlighting and filetype detection.